-Speedup and new work technologies cause millions of workers to suffer repetitive stress injuries, like carpel tunnel syndrome.
-It has been estimated that 62 percent of all workplace injuries are the result of repetitive motion stress.
-The Obama administration needs to reestablish ergonomics standards and deal with this epidemic of repetitive stress injuries, which is crippling American workers.
+Speedup and new work technologies cause millions of repetitive stress injuries like carpal tunnel syndrome.
+It is estimated that 62 percent of all workplace injuries result from repetitive motion stress.
+The federal government needs to re-establish ergonomics standards to deal with the epidemic of repetitive stress injuries crippling American workers.

-- Urges members to mobilize and contact their federal and state lawmakers to demand they significantly expand OSHA funding to increase the number of inspectors and authorize them to carry out unannounced inspections, and to have no restrictions on the scope of any inspections at any time, under any circumstances;
+- Demand lawmakers significantly expand OSHA funding to increase the number of inspectors, along with authorizing OSHA to carry out unannounced inspections, and to have no restrictions on the scope of any inspections at any time, under any circumstances;

-- Demands that bosses be criminally prosecuted for creating or tolerating conditions that lead to severe injury or death on the job, and that OSHA sharply increase the fines paid by employers who violate the law.
-Fines should be tripled for repeat OSHA violators and the worst violators should be barred from receiving government contracts;
+- Demands that bosses be prosecuted for conditions that lead to severe injury or death on the job and that OSHA sharply increase fines on employers, triple them for repeat violators, and bar the worst violators from government contracts;

-- Demands that OSHA applies to all workplaces which do not have equal or better protections under other statutes.
+- Demands that OSHA apply to all workplaces which do not have equal or better protections under other statutes, including public-sector workers.